 First, make sure all your contacts are in one place (these days, that means stored in only one digital Rolodex).
 Most likely, your contacts are split between a combination of Google and Outlook, iCloud, and the like.
 Choose one service to be your central database.

-I utilize Google Contacts, but I don’t think it matters very much which you choose.
+I utilize Google Contacts, but I don’t think your choice matters very much.
 Just make sure all your email contacts are in one place.
 To do this, export any stray contacts from other services and import them into the one you choose.

 Then go into your contacts service, where all your contacts are stored.